oneHamidreza/Meow-Framework-MVVM/README.md

     // Layout Direction would be set automatically by Android System.
     // (Example: "en": LayoutDirection.LTR  "fa": LayoutDirection.RTL).

-    override fun getLanguage(context: Context?) = "en" // or any language such as ("fa","fr","ar",etc.)
+    // Our Primary Sample app's language is English. override fun getLanguage(context: Context?) = "en" // or any language such as ("fa","fr","ar",etc.)

     // Our Sample app's theme is set by Android System Light/Dark (Day/Night) mode.